scandum/fluxsort/README.md

 Partitioning
 ------------
 Partitioning is performed in a top-down manner similar to quicksort.
-Fluxsort obtains the pseudomedian of 9 for partitions smaller than 2024 elements, the pseudomedian of 25 if the array is smaller than 65536, and the median of 128, 256, or 512 for larger partitions, making the pivot selection an approximation of the cubic root of the partition size.
+Fluxsort obtains the quasimedian of 8 for partitions smaller than 2024 elements, and the quasimedian of 32, 64, 128, 256, 512, or 1024 for larger partitions, making the pivot selection an approximation of the cubic root of the partition size.
 The median element obtained will be referred to as the pivot.
 Partitions that grow smaller than 24 elements are sorted with quadsort.

+Quasimedian selection differs from traditional pseudomedian (median of medians) selection by utilizing a combination of the median of 4, quadsort, and a binary search.

 After obtaining a pivot the array is parsed from start to end.
 Elements smaller than the pivot are copied in-place to the start of the array, elements greater than the pivot are copied to swap memory.
 The partitioning routine is called recursively on the two partitions in main and swap memory.